isomerpages/nlb-biblioasia/index.md

         Films/restore_classic_singapore_films_homepage_image.jpg
       alt: Image alt text
   - infopic:
-      title: "The Guitar Man: Alex Abisheganaden"
-      subtitle: People
-      description: Cultural Medallion recipient Alex Abisheganaden died on 17 March 2023.
-In his memory, we are republishing this essay on him from 2017, which has been updated.
-      button: FATHER OF THE GUITAR
-      url: /vol-13/issue-1/apr-jun-2017/guitar-man
-      image: /images/Vol-13-issue-1/the-guitar-man/alex and boy (from nac).jpg
-      alt: Image alt text
-  - infopic:
       title: New Books on Singapore History (Apr 2023)
       subtitle: Literature
       description: A quick look at five new books available in the National Library’s